yhu4592/ITM-444-Cloud-Computing-Technologies/itmo-444/week-05/questions.md

 4. Why might you not want to solve an issue by coding the solution yourself?

 It might not be a good idea to code solutions on your own because your code might not be accepted for a variety of reasons (e.g. coding standards).
-It also sets a bad precedent because developers will assume they do not need to work on operational feature if you are willing to work on them yourself.
+It also sets a bad precedent because developers will assume they do not need to work on operational features if you are willing to work on them yourself.

 5. Which type of problems should appear first on your priority list?

-All issues regarding the absence or faultly implementation of operational functions need to be prioritized.
+Any issues regarding the absence or faultly implementation of operational functions need to be prioritized.
 Operational features are needed to help automate tasks and help operations run more smoothly.
 As long as the operations team have the necessary tools, any other issues can be properly addressed.

 6. Which factors can you bring to an outside vendor to get the vendor to take your issue seriously?